MIO: A Foundation Model on Multimodal Tokens: Introduction

-Recently, the release of GPT-4o has demonstrated the capabilities of any-to-any and end-to-end foundation models.\footnote{\url{https://openai.com/index/hello-gpt-4o/}} It is the first foundational model to accept multimodal tokens as inputs and generate multimodal tokens within a unified model while also demonstrating strong abilities in complex multimodal instruction-following, reasoning, planning, and other generalist capabilities.
-Furthermore, as the continuous scaling up of LLMs in the community depletes high-quality language tokens, GPT-4o verifies a new source of data for LLM training: multimodal tokens.
+Recently, the release of GPT-4o has demonstrated the capabilities of any-to-any and end-to-end foundation models.\footnote{\href{https://openai.com/index/hello-gpt-4o/}{https://openai.com/index/hello-gpt-4o/}} It is the first foundational model to accept multimodal tokens as inputs and generate multimodal tokens in a unified model while also demonstrating strong abilities in complex multimodal instruction-following, reasoning, planning, and other generalist capabilities.
+Furthermore, as the scaling up of LLMs in the community depletes high-quality language tokens, GPT-4o verifies a new source of data for LLM training: multimodal tokens.
 This approach suggests that the next generation AGI could derive more knowledge from multimodal tokens when language tokens are exhausted.
-However, GPT-4o is closed source and focuses primarily on end-to-end support for speech I/O, image I/O, 3D generation, and video understanding.
-Its recent open-source ``alternatives'', such as VITA~\citep{fu2024vita}, still lack the ability to \emph{generate} data of all supported modalities, particularly for the generation of multimodal interleaved sequences.
+However, GPT-4o is closed source and focuses on end-to-end support for speech I/O, image I/O, 3D generation, and video understanding.
+Its open-source ``alternatives'', such as VITA~\citep{fu2024vita}, still lack the ability to \emph{generate} data of all supported modalities, particularly for the generation of multimodal interleaved sequences.